billgib/cdm-ephemera/Docs/CDM Modeling Primer.md

     - "local" binds to a local file system adapter; the root location can be any valid file system location
   - If importing files results in multiple objects of the same name, a **Moniker** can be defined on the alias.
 Prefixing an object name with the moniker in references allows discrimination between same-named objects.<br/><br/>**Caution:** Not all CDM-aware tools support the use of aliases.
 If not, you may need to make a local copy of referenced definition files and modify import statements.

-  Snippet below shows a CDM definition file that imports the CDM Foundations definition using the cdm alias, and a local BaseEntity definition file
+  Snippet below shows a CDM definition file that imports the CDM Foundations definition using the cdm alias, and a local Person definition file

 ```
   {